IHE/HIE-Whitepaper/README.md

 1. Information about the [IHE domains](http://ihe.net/IHE_Domains)
 1. IHE IT Infrastructure Committee [Educational slides and webinars](http://wiki.ihe.net/index.php?title=Current_Published_ITI_Educational_Materials).
 1. IHE IT Infrastructure [formal specifications and whitepapers](https://www.ihe.net/resources/technical_frameworks/#IT )
-1. A white paper that covers deployment planning for an exchange [Template for XDS Affinity Domain Deployment Planning](https://www.ihe.net/Technical_Framework/upload/IHE_ITI_White_Paper_XDS_Affinity_Domain_Template_TI_2008-12-02.pdf)
+1. A white paper that covers deployment planning for an exchange [Template for [XDS](http://profiles.ihe.net/ITI/TF/Volume1/ch-10.html) Affinity Domain Deployment Planning](https://www.ihe.net/Technical_Framework/upload/IHE_ITI_White_Paper_XDS_Affinity_Domain_Template_TI_2008-12-02.pdf)
-1. A Handbook to aid a Document Sharing community with desiging how they will use [Document Sharing Metadata](https://www.ihe.net/uploadedFiles/Documents/ITI/IHE_ITI_Handbook_Metadata.pdf)
+1. A Handbook to aid a Document Sharing community with designing how they will use [Document Sharing Metadata](https://www.ihe.net/uploadedFiles/Documents/ITI/IHE_ITI_Handbook_Metadata.pdf)
 1. Information about the organization of IHE Technical Frameworks and Supplements and the process used to create them can be found at [IHE Process](https://wiki.ihe.net/index.php/Process)
 1. A listing of all IHE authored [Implementation Guide Profiles](https://wiki.ihe.net/index.php/Profiles)

 ## 7.1 Case Studies

 The Document Sharing Health Information Exchange has been deployed in various regions.
-This section will provide linkage to some of those projects explaination of how they have used the Document Sharing Health Information Exchange profiles for their specific needs.
+This section will provide linkage to some of those projects explanation of how they have used the Document Sharing Health Information Exchange profiles for their specific needs.
 These links are to external publications.

 ### 7.1.1 OpenHIE
 [Open Health Information Exchange (OpenHIE)](https://ohie.org/) is an Open Data, Open Standards, Open Source, and Open Innovation project.
 OpenHIE is an [open community of organizations](http://digitalprinciples.org/build-for-sustainability/) and individuals who are passionate about improving health and health care data sharing.
 The OpenHIE community is owned by countries and serves as a resource for capacity building, and it receives operational support from Regenstrief Institute.